FoxComm/highlander/sql/README.md

     pattern is employed to maintain referential integrity.

 - listen/notify
-  - PSQL can do pub/sub and akka actors are perfect fit here.
+  - PSQL can do pub/sub and we use akka actors as the perfect fit to execute simple logic upon an event.